 Clarity would come decades later from south-eastern Morocco, in a place called Kem Kem Beds, a sandstone formation between 95 and 100 million years old, period Spinosaurus lived.

 In 2008, Ibrahim, an assistant professor at the University of Detroit Mercy, who is of German and Moroccan descent, went to Kem Kem and met a man who had found bones which might belong to a Spinosaurus.
-It was indeed the first fossil of Spinosaurus discovered in 60 years after the previous one was destroyed in WWII.
-A second trip by Ibrahim was organized to return to Kem Kem in 2013.
+It was indeed the first fossil of Spinosaurus discovered in 60 years after the Nazi destroyed the previous one in WWII.
+Ibrahim organized a second trip to return to Kem Kem in 2013.
 On his return, they started finding more bone fragments.
 Ibrahim used these fresh fossils, previously found bones, and Stromer’s articles to attempt a fresh reconstruction of Spinosaurus.
 Their work which was published in Science in 2014, declared the Moroccan fossils as a replacement for the original Egyptian ones lost in World War II bombings.
 Their reconstruction revealed the creature was 50 feet long when fully grown, longer than an adult T. rex.

 Ibrahim’s return to Kem Kem